In Alabama, Sanders makes appeal to Deep South black voters

 “Just as civil rights is a human right, health care is a human right,” Sanders said to loud applause.
 The crowd for his midday speech was about half white despite the church’s deep ties to the civil rights movement.

-Wrapping up a four-state Southern swing that included stops in Georgia, South Carolina and North Carolina, the Vermont senator is working to strengthen his support among black voters who comprise most of the Democratic primary electorate in many Southern states.
+Wrapping up a four-state swing that included stops in Georgia, South Carolina and North Carolina, the Vermont senator is working to strengthen his support among black voters who comprise most of the Democratic primary electorate in many Southern states.

+Mt.
+Zion’s old location played a key role in the 1950s’ Montgomery bus boycott, and Sanders criticized what he called new threats to the right to vote — “the bedrock of American democracy,” he said.

+“What an outrage it is today.
+I’m not talking about 60 years ago, I’m talking about today, that you have Republican governors all over this country trying to suppress the vote,” he said.

 Earlier in the day, Sanders toured nearby civil rights sites and visited an impoverished area of the state where residents struggle with adequate wastewater sanitation.
 On Sunday, he held a rally in a park in downtown Birmingham.